Skip to Content

 6. Ponta da Piedade

-Hiking Ponta da Piedade is one of the most popular things to do in Lagos due to its unique rock formations and breathtaking views of the clear blue waters below.
+It is due to its unique rock formations and breathtaking views of the clear blue waters below.

-The hike is full of rock formations, sea arches, grottoes and carvers, all of which have formed over thousands of years from sea erosion.
+The hike is full of rock formations, sea arches, grottoes, and carvers, all of which have formed over thousands of years from sea erosion.

 The hike itself is around 5 kilometers (round trip) and weaves along the coast through naturally occurring caves and tunnels.